 Looking northwest up the mountain to the Pizes de Cir from km 8.1.

 Passo Gardena is also the second pass of the Sella Ronda starting from Arabba and going counter-clockwise.
-We believe the Sella Ronda is one of (if not THE) greatest cycling loops in the world.
-This loop circles the Sella Gruppo and can be ridden by bike in during the cycling season and skied during the winter using the Sella Ronda ski lift carousel.
+We believe that Sella Ronda is one of (if not THE) greatest cycling loops in the world.
+This loop circles the Sella Gruppo and can be ridden by bike during the cycling season, and skied during the winter using the Sella Ronda ski lift carousel.

 #2 OF 10 WORLD’S MOST BEAUTIFUL BIKE CLIMBS